photoprism/photoprism-docs/docs/getting-started/docker.md

 Before you proceed, make sure you have [Docker](https://store.docker.com/search?type=edition&offering=community) installed on your system.
 It is available for Mac, Linux, and Windows.

+RedHat, CentOS, Fedora, and AlmaLinux users can substitute the `docker` command with `podman` as [drop-in replacement](troubleshooting/docker.md#redhat-linux).

 ### Step 1: Start the server ###

 === "Linux"